rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/03-adding-form-field-type-settings.markdown

 The interface extends `DefaultDDMFormFieldTypeSettings`.
-That's why the default settings can be used in the class annotation without setting them up in the class, as was necessary for the predefinedValue, min and max.
+That's why the default settings can be used in the class annotation without setting them up in the class, as was necessary for the min and max.

 | **DDM Annotations:** The `@DDMForm` annotation on this class allows the form engine to
 | convert the interface definition into a dynamic form.
 This makes it really